asiakostrzewa/ShazamDesignSystem/docs/Branding.md

 ## Tone of voice

 As a company, we would like to keep things casual and friendly.
-If Shazam were a person, she/he would be up to date with pop culture, funny and not taking themselves too seriously.
+If Shazam were a person, they would be up to date with pop culture, funny and not taking themselves too seriously.

 Our content covers our values and style.
 We use clear and plain language to create messages that users know and direct them where they need to go.

 ## Values

 ### Discover and explore <!-- omit in toc -->
 We give our users everything they need, instantly.
-Think about it, you're riding on a tram or in a car and suddenly you hear a song that makes your day.
+Imagine you're riding on a tram or in a car and suddenly you hear a song that makes your day.
 You want to save it so you can go back to that moment.
 This is what we do.

 ![Astronaut listening to music next to the van, source: https://pin.it/4UBHyX38x](../links/AstroVan.png)

 ### One team with the user <!-- omit in toc -->
-We would like to be like a good friend who recommends a good music playlist, hugs when bad days come and gives energy when the sun rises.
+We would like to be like a good friend who recommends a good music playlist, offers hugs when bad days come and gives energy when the sun rises.
 We all simply know what our user - friend needs.

 ![Astronaut playing basketball, source: https://pin.it/GjPUV6jDr](../links/TeamPlayer.png)